A step-by-step guide to finding security flaws within web applications using Detectify security vulnerability scanner.

 By now, you have your account created and ready to add the website to run the scan.
 On the dashboard, you will see a menu “Scopes & Targets,” click on that.

 There are two ways to add the scope (URL).

 - Automatically – import the URL with Google Analytics

 Choose the one you like.
 I will proceed by importing through Google Analytics.

 - Click “Use Google Analytics” and authenticate your Google account to retrieve the URL information.
 Once added, you should see the URL information.

-This concludes you have added the URL to Detectify and whenever ready you can run the scan-on-demand or schedule to run it daily, weekly or monthly.
+This concludes you have added the URL to Detectify, and whenever ready, you can run the scan-on-demand or schedule to run it daily, weekly, or monthly.

 Running a Security Scan

-It’s fun time now!
+It’s a fun time now!

 - Let’s go to the dashboard and click on the URL you just added.